TeamDev-IP/JxBrowser-QuickStart-Maven-SWT/README.md

-# JxBrowser in a Maven-based Swing desktop application
+# JxBrowser in a Maven-based SWT desktop application

 This example demonstrates how to configure a Maven project with JxBrowser to embed a `BrowserView` widget into an SWT desktop application to display web pages.